Aquatic coral snake: Venom

 Studies on Micrurus toxins are limited due to low venom production.
 Snakes of the genus Micrurus have a potent neurotoxic venom that causes neuromuscular blockage when competitively binding to acetylcholine receptors.
-Bites are rare, but the venom of M. surinamensis causes paralysis of the cranial nerves and can be fatal.
+Bites are rare, but the venom of Micrurus surinamensis causes paralysis of the cranial nerves and can be fatal.
 A well-reported case occurred in the Amazon, where an 18-year-old biology student was bitten on the finger while trying to capture the snake.
-The victim arrived at the hospital in 20 minutes where he complained of blurred vision, difficulty speaking, swallowing, walking and opening his eyelids.
+The victim arrived at the hospital in 20 minutes where he complained of blurred vision, difficulty speaking, swallowing, walking, and opening his eyelids.
 The victim also had respiratory failure, as well as foam in the nose and mouth.
-The victim required mechanical ventilation due to severe breathing difficulties.
+The victim required mechanical ventilation due to severe breathing difficulties, as a result of paralysis of his respiratory muscles from the neuromuscular blocking effects of the venom.
+The victim received specific Micrurus antivenom, and survived.

+The venom of M. surinamensis is weaker than the venoms of smaller species of its genus.
+The estimated lethal dose of M. surinamensis venom for an adult human is 18–20 mg (dry weight), compared to 4–7 mg for smaller species.
+However, being a large species, M. surinamensis is capable of carrying a large amount of venom.
+When "milked" by scientists, the average venom yield was 56 mg, and the maximum venom yield was 160 mg.